aaronallen8455/reflectacon/README.md

 strings = reflect @_ @'["these", "are", "symbols"]
 ```

-Currently only GHC 9.2.* is supported
+Currently only GHC 9.0.* and 9.2.* are supported